echoboomer/terraform-buildkite-plugin/README.md

 #### Initialization

-It's up to you to define what flags are used for `terraform init` by taking advantage of `init_config`.
+It's up to you to define what flags are used for `terraform init` by taking advantage of `init_args`.
 This is going to vary depending on your provider(s) and/or backend(s).

 #### Workspaces